Skip to Content

 • Keep your RV’s drains and pipes clean and dry by regularly flushing them with hot water.
 Adding baking soda and vinegar is also helpful.

-• Periodically clean and sanitize your RV’s black tank and gray tanks with an enzyme drain cleaner or bleach.
+• Periodically clean and sanitize your RV’s black tank and gray tanks with an enzyme drain cleaner or a bleach solution (¼ cup per 15 gallons of tank capacity).

-• When connected to a sewer hookup, keep your dump valves closed.
-This blocks a path that drain flies can use to enter your RV.
+• When connected to a sewer hookup, keep your gray tank valve closed to block a path that drain flies can use to enter your RV (or try our sewer hose P-trap technique).

-• Before storing your RV, empty your holding tanks.
+• Before storing your RV, empty and flush your holding tanks.

 • Keep the surfaces of your RV’s kitchen and bathroom clean.

-Drain flies are annoying unsanitary pests that can infest your RV’s drains, toilets, sinks, and showers.
-Addressing a drain fly issue immediately and taking steps to prevent future infestations is the best way to get rid of drain flies and keep them away.
+Drain flies are annoying, unsanitary pests that can infest your RV’s drains, toilets, sinks, and showers.
+Addressing a drain fly issue promptly and taking steps to prevent future infestations is the most effective way to eliminate drain flies and keep them away.

 While you’re cleaning up your drain & sewer system, we have a tip about the ultimate black and gray tank cleaning: